Menu

 So that’s it, my 6 favourite books of 2020.

-What are yours?
+What are your book highlights this year?
 I’d love to hear your recommendations in the comments.

 MORE POSTS ON BOOKS